zahlio/scrapoxy/docs/standard/providers/awsec2/create_security_group/README.md

 ![Scrapoxy](https://raw.githubusercontent.com/fabienvauchelles/scrapoxy/master/docs/logo.png)

-# Tutorial: AWS / Create a security group
+# Tutorial: AWS / EC2 - Create a security group

+Security groups (and AMI) are restricted to a region.

+A security group in eu-west-1 is not available in eu-central-1.

+You must create a security group by region.

 ## Step 1: Connect to your AWS console